 Executives from Apple, HBS and Google highlighted important new innovations during the Gamechangers in Media session at IBC2024.

-IBC’s three-day conference programme finished with aplomb as executives from Apple, Host Broadcast Services (HBS) and Google provided insights into their latest ‘game-changing’ industry developments.
+IBC’s three-day conference programme signed off in style as executives from Apple, Host Broadcast Services (HBS) and Google provided insights into their latest ‘game-changing’ industry developments.

 Josh Tidsbury, Senior Manager, Technology Evangelism at Apple provided a run-down of the ‘game-changing’ nature of the company’s latest must-have (for those not on a budget) gadget, the Apple Vision Pro headset.